-Parkinson’s disease (PD) is a disorder that affects the nervous system, with the average age of its onset is typically in patients in their 60s.
-Simply stated, brain cells that produce the neurotransmitter dopamine, responsible for sending messages to the body in relation to movement, become damaged and die.
+Parkinson’s disease is a disorder that affects the nervous system.
+The average age of its onset is typically in patients in their 60s.
+Simply stated, brain cells that produce the neurotransmitter dopamine, responsible for sending messages to the body about movement are damaged and die.
 This results in a variety of movement issues including tremors, lack of facial expression, difficulty balancing, and stiff muscles.
-In addition, PD may develop into Parkinson’s disease dementia (PDD), which impacts one’s cognitive functioning, such as the ability to remember things, make good decisions, and pay attention.
+In addition, patients may develop Parkinson’s disease dementia.
+The effects impacts their cognitive functioning, such as the ability to remember things, make good decisions and pay attention.